Creating a Virtual Studio

 Jamulus audio servers offer less flexibility, which also makes them easier to configure.
 They use a lossy codec that offers inferior audio quality, but their bandwidth requirements are significantly lower (about 300-500 Kbps upload and download for stereo sound).
 This makes them more suitable for low-quality Internet connections.

 The default setting is "JackTrip+Jamulus" which supports both protocols.
-The server mixes the audio channels together so that each musicians can use whichever one works best for their Internet connection.
+The studio mixes the audio channels together so that each musicians can use whichever one works best for their Internet connection.
 Virtual Studio Devices can use the "Quality" setting in the web interface to easily select the most optimal protocol.
 All Virtual Studio audio servers should also work with the command-line and graphical interface clients that run on desktop and laptop computers.

 Please note: Jamulus can cause musicians who are using balanced audio cables to be inaudible.
 See this article for more information.